ivt-baug-ethz/brouterR/README.md

 There are 3 main functions for running the brouter.
 All can use as input parameters on individual biker and route characteristics (bikerPower,totalMass,dragCoefficient,rollingResistance,maxSpeed).
 If not provided, default values are used.

 ### calculateRoute
 Calculates a single route, the output can either a SpatialPointsDataFrame (Object of package "sp"), containing street segments and elevation points of the routing, or it can be a csv file, containing further details on the route.
+The plotRoute function allows for a quick plot of the route on an interactive map for checks.
 IMPORTANT: Before running this function, the local servers need to be set up and started manually with the setServers and startServers functions.

 ### parallelRoutesCalculator